ibrahim-s/linkLibrary/readme.md

 That's it , the link or url of the web page is added to library, with it's title as label, and you will hear a confirmation message telling you that. beautiful thing really.

+### Changes for 2.2.8 ###

+*	Fix a bug in 'Show source url' button in link dialog, that appeared in languages other than English.
+*	Add Spanish documentation, contributed by [Ana Giselle](https://github.com/ana-giselle-ar86).

 ### Changes for 2.2.7 ###

 *	Add Spanish translation, contributed by [Ana Giselle](https://github.com/ana-giselle-ar86).